helenbeatriz/Cookingacademy-P1/README.md

 - __Hero Image and Logo__

   - The landing includes Cooking Academy logo that is relevant for the business related to cooking and also some information about where its located and thats a school that has good chefs teaching.
-  - Catches the suer attention due to the vibrant color that focus on a very vivid yellow.
+  - Catches the user attention due to the vibrant color that focus on a very vivid yellow.

 ![Landing Page](/assets/Images/covermain.png)

 - __Main Section on First Page__

- - User sees some information about the page and how important cooking is even for daily tasks and also for recreative reasons.
+ - User sees some information about the page and how important cooking is even for daily tasks and also for recreative reasons to do it.
 ![Club Ethos](still need to format and take sc )

 - __Chefs section__